wmorgan/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

 ---
-UID: 56f98445387d2
-post_title: Assigning a Virtual IP Addresses
+post_title: Using Virtual IP Addresses
 post_excerpt: ""
 layout: docs.jade
-published: true
-menu_order: 100
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: true
-hide_from_related: true
 ---
 DC/OS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.